mehabhalodiya/mehabhalodiya/README.md

 <br />

 ### About Me 🚀
-🎓 I’m an Open-Source enthusiast & a sophomore pursuing my Bachelors in Computer Engineering. </br>
+🎓 I’m an Open-Source enthusiast & a junior pursuing my Bachelors in Computer Engineering. </br>
 👨‍💻  I am passionate about Kubernetes & I enjoy learning new things.

+### My Experience 🙌
+- [Kubernetes 1.23 Release Team Shadow](https://github.com/kubernetes/enhancements) - The Shadow system is an apprenticeship model, like those used by union tradespeople.
+The idea is that Shadows learn by doing, while in the process taking load off the leads and improving the release.

 ![Meha's github stats](https://github-readme-stats.vercel.app/api?username=mehabhalodiya&show_icons=true&hide_border=true)
 <br />